Nothing could quite prepare us for the moment we first saw a whale shark the size of a bus glide slowly by, just feet away.

 3) Cabo Adventures

-They offer popular whale shark tours from Cabo San Lucas and San Jose del Cabo (10-hour trip), which include roundtrip transportation to La Paz, a luxury boat ride to the whale shark area in La Paz and lunch.
+They also offer popular whale shark tours from Cabo San Lucas and San Jose del Cabo.
+Their 10-hour trips include roundtrip transportation to La Paz, a luxury boat ride to the whale shark area in La Paz and lunch.

 If you’re staying in La Paz, then check out MeXplore’s La Paz eco-tours.

-Their top-rated small group boat tours (maximum of eight people) mean you can spend more time in the water with the whale sharks.
+Their top-rated small group boat tours (about three hours long) carry a maximum of eight people per boat.
 On average, you get three or more jumps each.

 You’re accompanied by a boat captain as well as an experienced guide.
 And your guide swims with you in the water, taking photos and videos which are included in your tour cost.